dk14/crypto/chats/btc-audit/README.md

 >
 > IPFS --metadata "project:ExplorerBTCAudit"
 >
 > if you got your own private tool: don't overload pinning services - you have to filter seeds based on metrics developed here (bitmatch as a starter).
+> CHECK that seeds don't belong to funded addresses.
+If they do - submit address (NO seed, no secret) in an issue here, on GitHub.
 - build a public explorer, showing security of each funded btc address, as in **"how secure your own hardware wallet actually is?"**.
 > Eventually: mobile wallets, secure enclaves (eg Apple) and whatever hardware wallets your exchange is using (eg coinbase, binance).
 Can model gyro/mouse input as "low frequency" thermal noise too, as well as IO interruption events.
 - work distribution, across nodes running the tool